About the B.S. in Professional Studies with Human Resource Administration Concentration

 The Professional Studies program features campus-based and online and is perfect for the busy adult learner with its flexible scheduling and supportive staff.
 Classes are conveniently scheduled so you can choose from evening, weekend and online courses.

 The Human Resource Administration concentration of the Bachelor of Science in Professional Studies degree will help the student cultivate a work environment that steers the organization toward its objective.
 The areas of employee relations, recruitment, staffing, benefits, outsourcing and safety will be explored to improve the work experience for all employees.
+This program is offered at our main Bridgeport campus, as well as the Waterbury Center location.

 The Human Resource Administration concentration will prepare graduates to: